 How would I describe myself as a person?

 Compassionate, dynamic and grounded.
 I hold a firm belief that every person is individual, and has the potential to fully realise their unique qualities, wherever they ‘rest their hat’ in the world.
-As a British expat based in Vienna, with a special interest in working with members of the international community, I have come to believe that we are able to completely realise our potential, irrespective of our geographical circumstance, and the cultural challenges we face, chosen or otherwise.
+As a British expat based in Vienna, with a special interest in working with the peak performing international community, I have come to believe that we are able to completely realise our potential, irrespective of our geographical circumstance, socio-economic background, or the cultural challenges we face, chosen or otherwise.

 Academically speaking, my approach is pluralistic – relational, psychodynamic, pragmatic, existential, and cognitive behavioural – and underpinned by humanistic values.
 In other words, I adapt my approach to meet the needs of my client, be that an individual or organisation.
 I hold the firm belief that a key ingredient of the ‘growth process’ is the actual relationship with whom I am working.
 I would say that this philosophy, which I share with Francesca, now defines and informs the culture and ethos of The Mind Institute.